myeomans/doc2concrete/cran-comments.md

 authors (year, ISBN:...)
 with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking.

-RESPONSE:
+RESPONSE No. 1: Thank you for this suggestion.
+We have added more description relevant to the paper.

-2. Your examples are wrapped in \dontrun{}, hence nothing gets tested.
+No. 2: Your examples are wrapped in \dontrun{}, hence nothing gets tested.
 Please unwrap the examples if that is feasible and if they can be executed in < 5 sec for each Rd file or create additionally small toy examples.
 Something like